aleph2c/miros/doc/i_mongol_example.rst

 much to send up the chain of command.
 If they could act upon it independently, it could be done for the significant advantage of their army.
-This is the paradox of leadership: when a leader exerts too much control over their subordinates, they limit the effective-intelligence of the group to their mental ability and the limited information they are receiving.
+This is the paradox of leadership: when a leader exerts too much control over their subordinates, they limit the effective-intelligence of the group to their own mental ability and the limited information they are receiving.

 The chain of command is like an extremely slow nervous system.
-Limited and bottle-necked by the cognitive load and biases of each officer as they transmit orders to their soldiers and the results of those orders back up to their own ranking officer.
+Limited and bottle-necked by the cognitive load and cognitive biases of each officer as they transmit orders to their soldiers and the results of those orders back up to their own ranking officer.

 But without officers providing decisions in battle, the group would break down into a set of unorganized individuals who at best, would default to their